Corporate Governance

 We at the KONOIKE Group believe that meeting our social responsibility is an important part of our mission.
 We strive to build corporate value as we build relationships of trust with society in the practice of our corporate philosophy and to pursue innovation at the foundations of our society that creates unique value, driven by respect for humanity and relationships of trust.

-Driven by this philosophy, we use our business activities to build positive relationships with our stakeholders as we engage in responsive, efficient, sound, fair, and transparent business.
-To this end, we continue to strengthen our supervisory functions and provide timely information disclosure, introducing new measures as necessary.
+Driven by this philosophy, we use our business activities to build positive relationships with our stakeholders as we engage in responsive, efficient, sound, fair, and transparent business practices.
+To this end, we continue to strengthen our supervisory functions and provide information disclosure, introducing new measures as necessary.

 Composition of the Board of Directors